kaspernissen/docs.humio.com/content/operation/installation/authentication.md

 `%PUBLIC_URL%` is the value of the Humio configuration option `PUBLIC_URL`.

 _Using Auth0 authentication for Humio requires that you set the `PUBLIC_URL` configuration option.
-During development this can be e.g. http://localhost:8080 without any issues._

-### Change the default Signature Algorithm

-Humio need to validate authentication tokens using the `HS256` Hashing Algorithm.
-This is not the default in Auth0.
-You need to change this by going to _Advanced Settings_ on the _Settings_ page, and choosing `HS256` in the _JsonWebToken Signature Algorithm_ field.

-Now Humio will be able to authenticate users through Auth0.